zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

  - For CA Top Secret use the [IDMAP Keyword - Implement z/OS Identity Propagation Mapping](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/issuing-commands-to-communicate-administrative-requirements/keywords/idmap-keyword-implement-z-os-identity-propagation-mapping.html).
  - For CA ACF2 use [IDMAP User Profile Data Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/user-profile-records/idmap-user-profile-records.html).

-## Configure API ML to use an OIDC Access Token
+## API ML configuration
+Configure API ML to use an OIDC Access Token.
 Use the following procedure to enable the feature to use an OIDC Access Token as the method of authentication for the API Mediation Layer Gateway.

  In the zowe.yaml file, configure the following properties: